pachterlab/gget/docs/src/en/enrichr.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget enrichr 💰
-Perform an enrichment analysis on a list of genes using [Enrichr](https://maayanlab.cloud/Enrichr/).
+Perform an enrichment analysis on a list of genes using [Enrichr](https://maayanlab.cloud/Enrichr/) or [modEnrichr](https://maayanlab.cloud/modEnrichr/).
 Return format: JSON (command-line) or data frame/CSV (Python).

 **Positional argument**